FISH POND CONSTRUCTION AND MANAGEMENT

 : Spill way is positioned at one end of the dam.
 Wood and wire-mesh screen should be used to construct the spill way.

-Impoundment of pond of fish pond
+Impoundment of fish pond

 Liming of fish pond